White paper

 This project highlights the innovative potential of printing on flexible substrates.
 It also points to the critical role of fine-tuning print settings to achieve success in multilayer projects.

 As achieved by this project, using compatible materials helps ensure optimal performance, and is key to unlocking the full potential of flexible electronics.
-As we continue to explore the boundaries of what’s possible with flexible substrates, we invite you to view the other application projects we’ve completed.
+As we continue to explore the boundaries of what’s possible with flexible substrates, we invite you to view the other projects we’ve completed.

 Back to top